State By State: Utah

 At first I overlooked it.
-On a trip around the states in 2008, my two travel companions and I needed to swiftly get from Yellowstone to Vegas, and so we took a night drive and, obviously, saw nothing of Utah other than a Salt Lake City coffee shop.
+On a road trip around the states in 2008, my two travel companions and I needed to swiftly get from Yellowstone to Vegas, and so we took a night drive and, obviously, saw nothing of Utah other than a Salt Lake City coffee shop.
 Five years on I made another deft visit, in that I managed to once again put feet upon Utarian soil and still see almost none of it.
-On this occasion I landed in Salt Lake City in order to make an ill advised jaunt into the winter mountains.
+On this occasion, I landed in Salt Lake City in order to make an ill-advised jaunt into the winter mountains.
 Although this trip had its hick-ups (due in part to my unintelligent vehicle selection), I did take note of the phenomenal drive north along the I15 with the most incredible mountains running along the road to my right for miles and miles.
 I made a mental note to come back and see more.

 I eventually made a solo road trip and got my first real taste of the State one year later.
-I came into Utah from the south west and made my way from Paige, Arizona up toward Bryce.
+I came into Utah from the south-west and made my way from Paige, Arizona up toward Bryce.
 What came next blew my mind and put Utah up into my favorites list.
 I loved it so much I made the long drive back again and again to explore.
 Let me share my findings so you can plan your perfect road trip to Utah, or at least tie it into your route.

 Driving north into Utah means you are immediately impressed by the Grand Staircase-Escalante National Monument.
 Yeah I know, the name is a mouthful.
-However the name is apt; the monument itself is huge, stretching from the Grand Canyon, in the adjacent state. all the way to Zion at it’s northern end.
+However the name is apt; the monument itself is huge, stretching from the Grand Canyon, in the adjacent state. all the way to Zion at its northern end.
 The National monument was designated by Bill Clinton back in 1996, and it’s a geological treasure trove.
 The name ‘Grand Staircase’ refers to the gradual layering of sedimentary rock that stretches for hundreds of miles and exposes eons of our planets geological and natural history.
 With that said, you shouldn’t be put off by all this science, if you’re a fan of epic natural wonders, love good hikes or plan your trips around photography opportunities, this is for you.